eXamadeus/godaddypy/README.rst

-godaddypy
+GoDaddyPy
 ==========
 Python library useful for updating DNS settings through the GoDaddy v1 API (Updated as of 12/26/15)

+This concept was spawned from pygodaddy @ https://github.com/observerss/pygodaddy

+Copyright (c) 2015, Julian Coy
+All rights reserved.

 Setup
 --------

-First go to https://developer.godaddy.com/keys/ and request a production API key and secret.
+First, go to https://developer.godaddy.com/keys/ and request a production API key and secret

-Second install GoDaddyPy with pip.
+Second, install GoDaddyPy with pip

 .. code-block:: bash